 The zipper in the drysuit is very important and is the most expensive part of your suit to replace.
 On the drysuits, you will find front entry zips, and shoulder zips.

-You need to maintain the zippers by washing with fresh water and keep them lubricated.
+You need to maintain the zippers by washing them with fresh water and keep them lubricated.

 Drysuits are built to keep you dry and warm.
-It is important to clean, and store your drysuit properly in as to help extend the lifespan of your drysuit.
+It is important to clean and store your drysuit properly to help extend the lifespan of your drysuit.

 Cleaning your drysuit after your dive is important as to remove the saltwater or any dirt that might have been picked up doing the dive.
 Here are the steps to cleaning your drysuit.